Cyn-ically/Discord-AI-Bot/README.md

 # Discord AI Bot

 - A versatile Discord bot powered by AI models like Mixtral, Meta-Llama, Claude-3, and GPT-4.
 This bot allows users to interact with various AI models through a simple /ask command, with optional personality customization.
+All for free

 # 🛠️ Setup Instructions
 Clone the Repository: